Masked Generative Priors Improve World Models Sequence Modelling Capabilities: Experiments

 \subsection{Experimental Setup}

 To evaluate and analyse the proposed method, we consider both discrete and continuous actions environments, namely Atari 100k benchmark~\citep{kaiser2019model} and DeepMind Control Suite~\citep{tassa2018deepmindcontrolsuite} respectively.
 On both environments, we conduct both RL and video prediction tasks. \paragraph{Benchmark and baselines.} Atari 100k benchmark consists of 26 different video games with discrete action space.
 The constraint of 100k interactions corresponds to a total of 400k frames used for training, as frame skipping is set to 4.
 For RL task on Atari 100k benchmark, we compare GIT-STORM against one model-free method, SimPLe~\citep{kaiser2019model}, one RSSM, DreamerV3~\citep{hafner2023mastering}, and three TSSM models (i.e., IRIS~\citep{micheli2022transformers}, TWM~\citep{robine2023transformer}, and STORM~\citep{zhang2023storm}).
 DMC benchmark consists of 18 control tasks with continuous action space.
 We restrict the models to be trained with only 500k interactions (1M frames) by setting frame skipping to 2.
 For RL task on DMC benchmark, we compare our model against SAC~\citep{haarnoja2018softactorcriticoffpolicymaximum}, CURL~\citep{laskin2020curl}, DrQ-v2~\citep{drq}, PPO~\citep{schulman2017ppo}, DreamerV3~\citep{hafner2023mastering}, and STORM~\citep{zhang2023storm}.
 We trained GIT-STORM on 5 different seeds.
 For video prediction tasks, we compare GIT-STORM with STORM only to understand how the MaskGIT Prior affects the visual quality of predicted frames and its influence on the policy training.
+Extended details of the baselines for both benchmarks can be found in Appendix \ref{app:baselines}.